tamara-re/Capstone-Project/Brainstorm.md

 * Habit: automatic reminders to keep you informed on upcoming workouts and messages from your trainer.
 * Scope: pictures, displays of notes, text

+Final chosen idea: Recipe App, for its best evaluation.

 Popular apps: